-The sources of activity data are twenty legal entities that own the biogas facilities, with four legal entities having several branches - a total of twenty-eight biogas facilities.
-Data were collected on:
+Relevant activity data is the annual quantity of digested waste.
+The sources of activity data are:

+- twenty legal entities that own the biogas facilities, with four legal entities having several branches a total of twenty-eight biogas facilities data were collected for the period 2009 2012; - EPR database verified data were collected for the period 2013 2022.